Martan-van-Verseveld/Martan-van-Verseveld/README.md

 I code for fun and I am studying backend web/ software development.
 I have a website wich I setup and coded all by myself.
 I use Ubuntu Linux.
-I like to watch anime and program.
+I like to watch anime and to code.
 ### --\>